 The TG Chair shall operate the TG in an unbiased fashion.
 To maintain impartiality, the TG Chair shall refrain from taking sides in debate on technical motions.

-It is the responsibility of the TG Chair to lead the TG in producing a quality draft standard in a timely fashion as specified by the specific PAR
+It is the responsibility of the TG Chair to lead the TG in producing a quality draft standard in a timely fashion as specified by the relevant PAR.

 Task Group Vice-Chair Functions

 The TG Vice-Chair assists the TG Chair in carrying out the TG Chair Functions.
-The TG Chair may delegate the control of the meeting to the Vice-Chair, who is responsible to lead the TG, when the TG Chair wants to participate in the TG debate.
+The TG Chair may delegate the control of the meeting to the Vice-Chair, who is responsible to lead the TG when, for example, the TG Chair wants to participate in the TG debate.

 Voting

-WG Voters are entitled to make motions and vote subject only to the provision that they believe that they are qualified to vote on the matters before the task group and all participants who feel qualified may participate in strawpolls.
+WG Voters are entitled to make motions on the matters before the TG and all participants may participate in strawpolls.

 The TG Chair defines motions to be either technical or non-technical.
 On a technical motion, a vote is carried by a minimum 75% approval of the sum of those voting "Approve" or "Do Not Approve".
-All procedural motions described in RROR require the approval levels described in Robert’s Rules of Order6].
+All procedural motions described in [rules6] require the approval levels described in [rules6].
 On other motions, a vote is carried by a greater than 50% approval of the sum of those voting "Approve" or "Do Not Approve".

 The decision to define a motion as technical or non-technical rests with the TG Chair.
 Generally a technical motion is defined as a motion that will materially affect the content of a draft.
 This is because a draft itself will ultimately be subject to a 75% majority vote at both WG and 802 LMSC ballot.